alanhhwong/braintree-polymer/README.md

 # Running the Demo

-Spin up a web server (i.e [polyserve](https://github.com/PolymerLabs/polyserve)) and navigate to demo.html
+Spin up a web server and navigate to demo.html ex. python -m SimpleHTTPServer